 In order to enhance knowledge about the roles and functions of CODEL, CODEM and Commissions, the project’s technical team developed alternative day plan than those given by local leaders referred to in the interim report.
 Among the contents are the internal functioning of the trigger Committees, response protocols, types of alerts, activation and operation of the committees and coordination mechanisms between CODEL-CODEM-COPECO.

-As additional inputs to promote risk management by organized structures, georeferencing was completed in El Puerto, Los Planes, La Travesia and Quebrada del Encinal, all in the municipality of Marale.
-Similarly 19 communities in Yorito, including the municipal center, were georeferenced.
+As additional inputs to promote risk management by organized structures, geo-referencing was completed in El Puerto, Los Planes, La Travesia and Quebrada del Encinal, all in the municipality of Marale.
+Similarly, 19 communities in Yorito, including the municipal center, were geo-referenced.

-The geografical coordenates taken of the communities correspond to strategic places in each one, i.e. school, church or community center.
+The geographical coordinates taken of the communities correspond to strategic places in each one, i.e. school, church or community center.

 Formulation of technical studies in 2 municipalities and 38 communities.